SimonSoold/todo/README.md

 # React + Redux + TypeScript + Vite

-a todo app with projects, todos, labels and some colors.
+A todo app with projects, todos, labels and some colors.

+The User can make a project (with a color)
+Create a todo
+Prioritize, label (one or many with color), describe and change status of the todo Edit and Delete Project and/or Todo

 Login with:
-"name": "Alice Johnson" or "email": "alice@example.com" "password_hash": "hashed_pw"
+"name": "Alice Johnson" or "email": "alice@example.com" "password_hash": "password"